lilhinx/amble/README.md

 amble
 =====

-Amble is an iOS library for making proximity-based application experiences.
+Amble is an iOS library for making proximity- and location-based application experiences.